lixx5000/Global-deep-learning-regionalization-from-physical-descriptors-to-random-vectors/README.md

 |    FM-LSTM <br /> `--FM_LSTM True`        |      **FP**        |           **FG-d**               |        **FO**         |                  NA                     |      NA                |

 EA-LSTM are the default model architecture while the 27-d physical descriptors are default static vector (**x<sup>s</sup>**) options.
-For any corresponding model architecture and static vector combinations, please combine the arguments in their corresponding row and column headers, for instance:
+The NA only means the corresponding model set up is not included / discussed in the manuscript.
+For any corresponding model architecture and static vector combinations, their model performance (ensemble version of five different runs) is reported in the paper.
+To run them in your own, please combine the arguments contained in their corresponding row and column headers, for instance:
 - to run the **CG-d** (EA-LSTM using d-dimensional Guassian vector), run the following line of code from the terminal
   - `python main.py train --camels_root /path/to/CAMELS --concat_static_static True --rand_feat_num d`
-- to run the **REA** (SR-LSTMEA with 27-d Gaussian vectors), run the following line of code from the terminal
-  - `python main.py train --camels_root /path/to/CAMELS --with_embedding True --rand_feat_num 27`
+- **REA** (SR-LSTMEA with 27-d Gaussian vectors): `python main.py train --camels_root /path/to/CAMELS --with_embedding True --rand_feat_num 27`
-- to run the **EO** (EA-LSTM using one-hot vectors), run the following line of code from the terminal
+- **EO** (EA-LSTM using one-hot vectors): `python main.py train --camels_root /path/to/CAMELS --one_hot True`
-  - `python main.py train --camels_root /path/to/CAMELS --one_hot True`
+- **EM** (EA-LSTM using d-dimensional mixed Gaussian vector), `python main.py train --camels_root /path/to/CAMELS --mixed True --rand_feat_num d`
 # Results struture